ZeeCoder/bread/README.md

 ## todo

+- refactor in hooks to simplify the logic
 - An input to change the starter hydration
-- Language changer
-- Feedback link
 - A way to change flour labels
 - Duplicate weight button (to get 2 loaves instead of 1 for example)
-- notice about app updates
-- login to store last calculation in the cloud (firebase?)
+- Login to store recipes in the cloud (firebase?)
-- bookmarking of calculations
+- Setting the default recipe
+- Share recipes button